El Clasico: Step inside soccer's 'Colosseum'

 "I think it's extraordinary what we're seeing in the last few years from these two guys," Alonso tells CNN.

 "They are, it's fair to say, well above any other player.
-Just in numbers, in unbelievable what they're reaching now.
+Just in numbers, it's unbelievable what they're reaching now.

 "They are different: Cristiano is so ambitious and he has the goal in his mind.
 He's been able to adapt, because now he's no longer the player he was at Manchester United eight years.